kellen/urchinfs/doc/urchinfs.man.rst

     the source directory to index, required. plugin
     the short name for the plugin class.
-If set, all component options are ignored.
+If set, all component options are ignored. refresh
+    time before doing a full refresh, in seconds.
+0 (default) will not refresh.
 COMPONENTS
     indexer
         the short name for the indexer class, required if no plugin is specified.